hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 - Exclusion capability for pools that are not desired in dashboard
 - The auto-generation of dashboard aliases using the value of the LTM pool description field

+It is recommended to test and evaluate this script in your demo/lab/preproduction environment before deploying to production.

 ## Installation Steps

 ### 1. Create Required Datagroups (if not already created)